AEGN Environmental Philanthropy Conference 2026 Full Program

 MYOB founder and philanthropist Craig Winkler will be in conversation with Karrina Nolan of Original Power and the First Nations Clean Energy Network, exploring what it takes to hold a bold vision and how backing First Nations leadership is delivering impact.

-Speakers: Craig Winkler - MYOB Founder and Philanthropist, Karrina Nolan - Original Power and the First Nations Clean Energy Network
+Speakers: Craig Winkler (Technology Founder and Philanthropist), Karrina Nolan (Original Power and the First Nations Clean Energy Network)

 To be announced